A quiver invariant theoretic approach to Radial Isotropy and Paulsen's Problem for matrix frames: Introduction

 Going beyond the classical set-up of frames, fusion frames and, more generally, matrix frames are the main tools for applications to distributed sensing \cite{KutPezCalLiu-2009, PezKutCal-2008}, parallel processing \cite{BjoMan-1991}, and packet encoding \cite{Bod-2007}, just to name a few.
-It is therefore an important task to establish an analog of Paulsen's Problem for \emph{matrix frames} and design effective ways for the construction of $\epsilon$-nearly equal-norm Parseval matrix frames.
-In fact, in this paper, we develop a quiver invariant theoretic approach to radial isotropy and applications to Paulsen's problem for such frames.
+It is therefore an important task to establish an analog of the Paulsen problem for \emph{matrix frames} and design effective ways for the construction of $\varepsilon$-nearly equal-norm Parseval matrix frames.
+In fact, in this paper, we develop a quiver invariant theoretic approach to radial isotropy and applications to the Paulsen problem for such frames.

 Let $d,n, d_1, \ldots, d_n$ be fixed positive integers with $n>d$, and let $\F=\{X_1, \ldots, X_n\}$ be a collection of matrices with $X_i \in \RR^{d \times d_i}$ for all $i \in [n]$.
 We encode $\F$ as a representation of the bipartite quiver $\Q$ as follows